Vantadaga/starbase-hub/README.md

 ```sh
 pip install .
 ```
-Run this command in terminal to retrieve the latest highway 4 road closures
+Run this command in terminal to retrieve the latest highway 4 road closures and temporary flight restrictions
 ```sh
 closures
 ```